paolo-magliano/Computational-Intelligence/report.md

 The class structure seems to be overcomplicated and some structure are probably useless with some little changes, in particular the variables relate to the states and moves tracking that is used in the player class and in the game class
 The unconventional methods stimulate ideas but probably lead to under perform. in this case is not really necessary but I think that also know and implement some canonical approach could be useful.

+<div style="page-break-after: always;"></div>

 ## Quixo

 ### Description
 Quixo is a board game for two players where the goal is to be the first player to arrange five of their pieces in a row, either horizontally, vertically, or diagonally.
 The board is a 5x5 grid of squares and starts with all 25 squares empty.
 On each player turn, they choose one of the emtpy squares or one of their own pieces, turn it to the player's symbol and move it on one of the four sides of the board, pushing all the pieces in that row one square.

+The main idea of this implemetation is to exploit the power of Q-learning strategy and reinforcement learning in a game with a huge state space, so the agent needs a new way to calcualte Q values.
+The player can also take advantage of the symmetries of the game to reduce the state space and to be helped with some hard-coded strategies/behaviours in some specific situations.
+To more generalize the agent strategy serveral options of training are implemented to understand which one gives the most robust and effective strategy.

 ### DQN player
 The player is implemented as a DQN agent, so it approximates the Q function using a neural network and the Q values are used to select the best action to take in a given state of the game.